-Send MIDI SPP: Determines whether MIDI Song Position Pointer data is sent.
+Send MIDI SPP: This determines whether MIDI Song Position Pointer data is sent.

-SPP Locate Delay: Adjusts the delay time (in milliseconds) before playback is started after sending Song Position Pointer (SPP) information.
+SPP Locate Delay: This lets you adjusts the delay time (in milliseconds) before playback is started after sending Song Position Pointer (SPP) information.
 This gives external MIDI devices the time required to find the proper location when syncing to the program.